philwhiles/frettler/README.md

 Frettler performs most of its scale and chord calculations using first principles, only the `chord` subcommand resorts to a database of predetermined fingerings.

+**UPDATE**: Frettler now has a `custom` instrument, configured through properties.
+Rather than have to define your strings in each invocation, edit the properties file and each time you use `custom` as the instrument, that will be the default.
+See [Custom Instrument](#Custom-Instrument).

 **UPDATE**: Frettler can now display chord 'fingerings'. ie as an alternative to showing all the occurences of a chords notes on the fret board, frettler can now show a chord as it is meant to be fingered, like a traditional chord diagram.
 Read the section below on regarding 'frettler guitar chord'.
 With the new chord display comes a change to the normal vertical view also - the vertical and chord views not have the notes/interval aligned on the string, rather than in a fret